itsankoff/thetooth.io/content/blog/ssh_access.md

 # My SSH life begins again
 ssh test

+# This time way easier
 ssh ci

+# So easy that I may run 'rm -rf /*' to spice it up a bit
 ssh prod
 ```
 If you have configured everything properly you should be connected to